Japanese banks say hola, go local as they woo overseas borrowers

 MUFG does not disclose dollar-based overseas loan data.

-Domestic rivals SMFG and Mizuho's outstanding overseas loans totalled $277 billion as of December, a hefty 66 percent increase from March 2010.
+Domestic rivals SMFG and Mizuho's outstanding overseas loans totaled $277 billion as of December, a hefty 66 percent increase from March 2010.

 NON-INVESTMENT GRADE